 Blog & News

-What Decking Materials Should You Use For Your Exterior Deck?
+What Decking Material Should You Use For Your Exterior Deck?

 So you’ve decided to build a deck, great.
 A deck can be an amazing outdoor living space that is perfect for entertaining or just relaxing at home.
 But which type of deck is the best?
-It’s likely you have friends or family members with decks, so you’ve seen them at their best and worst.
-That being said, each type of deck has a pro and con, which we will review now.
+It’s likely you have friends or family members with decks, so you’ve seen decking materials at their best and worst.
+That being said, each type of decking material has a pro and con, which we will review now.

 Building a Deck From Wood

 One of the most widely-used materials, wood is a popular option for many homeowners.
 Wood is not only a natural and beautiful compliment to any home.
 Its initial costs are also generally lower than those of other materials.
 On average, a pressure-treated wood deck will cost between $15 and $25 per square foot.
 If maintained properly, a wood deck should last, at the least,10-15 years.

 Cons of Wood Decking